EnterpriseDB/tpa/docs/src/INSTALL.md

 To use TPA, you need to install tpaexec and run the `tpaexec setup` command.
 This document explains how to install TPA packages.

-TPA packages are available to EDB customers with a valid Postgres Distributed subscription or by prior arrangement.
+TPA packages are available to prospects (for a 60 day trial), EDB customers with a valid Extreme HA subscription, or by prior arrangement.
 Please contact your account manager to request access.

 We publish TPA packages for Debian 10 (buster), Ubuntu 22.04 (jammy), Ubuntu 20.04 (focal), Ubuntu 18.04 (bionic), RHEL/CentOS 7.x and 8.x, Rocky 8.x and AlmaLinux 8.x.
 These